AbWahab07/shopify-webpack-dev-workflow/README.md

 - If you add a new JavaScript entry file to `js/bundles/` while Webpack and Theme Kit are watching for changes, you'll need to end the process and run `npm start` again so that Webpack is aware of the new entry file.
 - A git pre-commit hook is installed that will run `webpack build` prior to the commit.
 This is useful if using a code deployment tool so that you never push and deploy an unbuilt theme.
 - `clean-webpack-plugin` was intentionally not included to make incremental deployments faster using [Buddy](https://buddy.works/).
 If you remove a bundle entry file, you'll also need to delete the bundle files from `dist/assets`.

+## 🚧 Under Construction
+A few issues with this workflow that I'd like to find a solution for:
+- If a Webpack entry file is deleted, how to also remove the generated output files from `dist/assets/`.
+The `clean-webpack-plugin` removes the entire dist folder which git tracks as new changes to every file in the directory, so that is not an option.
+- Currently, if the same vendor module is imported in a layout and template entry file, that code will be included twice.
+How to split out vendor file imports but also make them available in the necessary modules.

+## 🆕 Changelog
+Since there's currently no way send out automatic updates, I'll be posting updates here that will need to be done manually.